Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 ![export-api](static/mwm-export-seq.png)

 The Export API provides functionalities to create sinks and connect/disconnect sinks to applications.
-This allows MWM to know how to route application created artifacts/files to one or more user-configured sinks.
+This allows MWM to know how to route application-created artifacts/files to one or more user-configured sinks.

-In addition, it allows applications using the MONAI App SDK to register any artifacts/files that need to be exported to external devices.
+In addition, it allows applications using the MONAI Deploy App SDK to register any artifacts/files that need to be exported to external devices.

 ##### POST /sink API